 - Femoral neck fracture.
 A small percentage of hip resurfacing patients will eventually break (fracture) the thighbone at the femoral neck.
 If this occurs, it is usually necessary to convert the hip resurfacing into a traditional hip replacement.

 - Metal ion risk.
 In hip resurfacing, a metal ball moves within a metal socket.
 Over time, this leads to the production of tiny metal particles called ions.
 Some patients may develop sensitivity or allergy to the metal particles, which may cause pain and swelling.
 Also, there are concerns that the metal particles may increase the risk of cancer, although this has never been proven.
 Some types of traditional hip replacements also consist of a metal ball and a metal socket and these replacements run the same potential risks.
+Ask your doctor for more information about metal-on-metal implants.

 - Hip resurfacing is a more difficult operation.
 Hip resurfacings are more difficult that total hip replacements for surgeons to perform.
 As such, a larger incision is usually required for a hip resurfacing.